 At Roundpeg, we manage content marketing needs for a wide range of companies.
 From home service and law firms to communication and software companies, we’ve just about seen it all.
-That includes food companies.
-In fact, three of our biggest clients are food companies: a local butcher shop, a rye bread bakery, and a 100+-year-old bean company.

 In our time working with companies like these, we’ve picked up a nugget of marketing wisdom or three when it comes to properly market culinary delights.